The GSVD: Where are the ellipses?, Matrix Trigonometry, and more: GSVD Applications and their Geometric Interpretations

 The $U$ matrix of the GSVD provides, in its columns, orthonormal bases for three mutually orthogonal subspaces that arise in many applications:

+The ``completion'' referred to in the above equation means that taken together, the columns of $U_1$ and $U_2$ form and orthonormal basis for col($A$).
 From the perspective of Figure \ref{fig:elip}, there are the horizontal directions in the red unit sphere, the generic directions, and the directions that are not present.

-\subsection{Clustering Matrices}
+\subsubsection{Clustering Matrices}

 An important example where the GSVD lurks implicitly or explicitly is clustering.
-We will consider an $A$ matrix that indicates the clustering, and a $B$ matrix that indicates equality between the clusters.
+We will consider an $A$ matrix that indicates the clustering, and a $B$ matrix that indicates equality of data between the clusters.

 We consider data in $\R^p$ and assume a partitioning of $p = p_1+\ldots+p_k$, into clusters.
 The indicator matrix corresponding to the partition of $p$ is :

 which we can normalize by setting